 - Use faders for the mix.
 In your DAW, balance tracks with channel volume faders, not by re-gaining the source.

 If you want the full workflow for capturing clean vocals with proper levels, see our guide on how to record vocals at home, and the EQ and compression fundamentals once you reach the mix.
+When it’s time to push the finished track up, do it the right way rather than by re-gaining — our guide on how to make a song louder walks through that.
 For more on these concepts, browse the rest of our mixing and mastering articles.

 Frequently asked questions